-- A. Schematic design approval represents approval of the location of the facility; its relationship to other facilities; the functional relationship of interior areas; the basic design including construction materials, mechanical, electrical, technology infrastructure and telecommunications systems; and any changes to the project since formal project approval.
-The board may not grant schematic design approval for a capital project unless it implements or amends the adopted campus master plan. - B. Unless otherwise designated by the approval authority or a material change in the project is subsequently identified, Schematic Design Approval also represents approval of the proposed cost of the funded phase(s) of the project and authorization to complete the design development process, to bid and award a contract within the approved budget, and to proceed to completion of project construction.
-Provided however, if a material change in the project is subsequently identified, such change will be subject to the approval process described in P05.12.074. - C. Requests for schematic design approval should include a narrative description of the project, a project budget, identification of the funding plan for construction and operations costs, statements affirming compliance with this policy, campus master plan and the Project Agreement and applicable design guidelines; drawings and cost estimates in sufficient detail to enable the approval authority to review site development, functional relationship of the interior areas, exterior design of the facility, principle building systems and materials used for construction, energy management, expected space utilization, and design efficiency rate. - D. The request for schematic design approval shall identify any significant or material changes in scope, cost, schedule, funding plan, operating cost impact, or other cost considerations from the time the project received formal project approval. - E. Schematic design approval levels shall be as follows: - 1.
-Projects with an estimated total project cost in excess of \$5.0 million will require approval by the board based on recommendations from the regents' committee responsible for facilities; - 2.
-Projects with an estimated total project cost of more than \$2.0 million but not more than \$5.0 million will require approval by the regents' committee responsible for facilities.
+A. Schematic design approval represents approval of the location of the facility; its relationship to other facilities; the functional relationship of interior areas; the basic design including construction materials, mechanical, electrical, technology infrastructure and telecommunications systems; and any changes to the project since formal project approval.
+The board will not grant schematic design approval for a capital project unless it implements or amends the adopted campus master plan.

+- B. Unless otherwise designated by the approval authority or a material change in the project is subsequently identified, Schematic Design Approval also represents approval of the proposed cost of the funded phase(s) of the project and authorization to complete the design development process, to bid and award a contract within the approved budget, and to proceed to completion of project construction.
+If a material change in the project is subsequently identified, such change will be subject to the approval process described in P05.12.074. - C. Requests for schematic design approval shall include a narrative description of the project, a project budget, identification of the funding plan for construction and operations costs, statements affirming compliance with this policy, campus master plan and the Project Agreement and applicable design guidelines; drawings and cost estimates in sufficient detail to enable the approval authority to review site development, functional relationship of the interior areas, exterior design of the facility, principle building systems and materials used for construction, energy management, expected space utilization, and design efficiency rate. - D. The request for schematic design approval shall identify any significant or material changes in scope, cost, schedule, funding plan, operating cost impact, or other cost considerations from the time the project received formal project approval. - E. Schematic design approval levels shall be as follows: - 1.
+Projects with an estimated total project cost in excess of \$5.0 million will require approval by the board based on recommendations from the BoR committee responsible for facilities; - 2.
+Projects with an estimated total project cost of more than \$2.0 million but not more than \$5.0 million will require approval by the BoR committee responsible for facilities.
 The committee may delegate approval authority to the committee chair as it determines is convenient and appropriate; - 3.
 Projects with an estimated total project cost of \$2.0 million or less will require approval by the system office chief finance officer.

 P05.12.074.
-Capital Project Development: Approval Levels for Project Changes in Funding Sources, Total Project Cost, Scope or Schedule Subsequent to Schematic Design Approvals
+Capital Project Development: Approval Levels for Project Changes in Funding Sources, Total Project Cost, or Scope Subsequent to Schematic Design Approvals

 Approval of project change(s) is required for projects which exceed the authority level delegated to the universities or cause a project to exceed that level.
-Approval levels required for material changes in the source of funds, increases in budget, or material changes in project scope or schedule identified subsequent to schematic design approval shall be determined by the system office chief facilities officer based on the extent of the change and other relevant circumstances.
-This determination requires judgment, but will generally be based on the nature of the funding source, the amount, the impact on occupancy schedule and the budgetary or equivalent scope impact relative to the approved budget at the schematic design approval stage, and assigned as follows:
+Approval levels required for material changes in the source of funds, increases in budget, or material changes in project scope identified subsequent to schematic design approval shall be determined by the system office chief facilities officer based on the extent of the change and other relevant circumstances.
+This determination will generally be based on the nature of the funding source, the amount, and the budgetary or equivalent scope impact relative to the approved budget at the schematic design approval stage, and assigned as follows:

-- A. Changes with an estimated or actual project budget impact in excess of the lesser of 1) greater than 25% of the total project cost or 2) greater than \$2.5 million or with a schedule delay impact of two academic semesters or more will require approval by the regents' committee responsible for facilities; - B. Changes to projects with a total project cost greater than \$0.5 million that do not require approval by the regents' committee responsible for facilities will require approval by the system office chief finance officer.
+- A. Changes with an estimated or actual project budget impact in excess of the lesser of 1) 25% of the total project cost or 2) \$2.5 million will require approval by the BoR committee responsible for facilities; - B. Changes to projects with a total project cost greater than \$0.5 million that do not require approval by the BoR committee responsible for facilities will require approval by the system office chief finance officer.